Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/review/ai-form-recognizer.api.md

 }

 // @public
-export type TrainStatus = 'succeeded' | 'partiallySucceeded' | 'failed';
+export type TrainStatus = "succeeded" | "partiallySucceeded" | "failed";

+// Warnings were encountered during analysis:
+//
+// src/lro/analyze/poller.ts:66:3 - (ae-forgotten-export) The symbol "ContentType" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)